Tigers vs. Phillies Player Props Betting Odds

 |7

-Check out the latest odds and place your bets on any of Tyler Alexander's player props with DraftKings Sportsbook.
+Check out the latest odds and place your bets on any of Reese Olson's player props with DraftKings Sportsbook.

 Nicholas Castellanos Props